My South African Diet

 What I ate during PST when I was living with a host family

 Breakfast: Corn flakes or Jungle Oats with bananas

 Lunch: Peanut butter and jelly sandwich, chips, and an apple or banana

 Dinner: Pasta; chips and pap; mayonnaise salad; eggs (until I vetoed them); rice

 My host mma is a great cook and sometimes would make latkas (which they obviously didn’t call latkas cause they aren’t Jewish), hush puppies, or French Toast!

 What I eat now

 Most mornings I have Jungle Oats with bananas.
 I eat a lot of peanut butter sandwiches, sometimes with jam, sometimes with bananas.
 I like green peppers a lot.
 For dinner, I usually make pasta or ramen (yep, they have ramen here).
 To be honest, I’m not doing too well in the food department.
 Anyone who’s ever lived with me knows that I HATE cooking (and can’t really do it even if I wanted to), and there is little access to pre-cooked food here in SA, therefore, I don’t eat a lot.
 Also, taking a public taxi over an hour to the nearest grocery store and then traveling back with bags full of groceries is a pain in the ass.
 I have a tiny fridge that doesn’t hold much, so I can’t keep a lot of food that needs to be refrigerated.
 I try to drink Sprite when I can or put cream on my oatmeal just for extra calories, but it’s a struggle.

 Where do I shop for groceries?

 I hope this answers any questions about South African food!
-And I highly suggest doing some research on your own and possibly making one of these dishes (my fave is Chakalaka) to taste for yourself!
+A lot of this food is specific to South African villages and there is a bit more variety in the big cities.
+I highly suggest doing some research on your own and possibly making one of these dishes (my fave is Chakalaka) to taste for yourself!